cc32d9/eosio_light_api/README.md

   in a JSON array containing arrays of (account, bytes) pairs.
 NUM must not be less than 10 or more than 1000.

+* `http://apihost.domain/api/topstake/eos/NUM` returns top NUM stake
+  holders by sum of CPU and Net stakes, in a JSON array containing arrays of (account, cpu_weight, net_weight) tuples.
+NUM must not be less than 10 or more than 1000.

 * `http://apihost.domain/api/codehash/SHA256` retrieves all accounts in
   all known EOS networks by contract hash.